You have the same fight repeatedly

 Content continues below ad

-There's screaming and yellingoneinchpunch/Shutterstock If you and your partner are yellers and screamers, an arguing style described as "destructive," you may be more likely to head down the divorce path.
+If you and your partner are yellers and screamers, an arguing style described as "destructive," you may be more likely to head down the divorce path.
 (Interestingly, they found that women more so than men engaged in destructive arguing styles.)
 The best bet?
 Perhaps take Dr. Boardman's advice and inject humor in the situation if appropriate or as she says, learn to "fight better."
 And Dr. Amsellem stresses the importance of assessing whether your behaviors are making the other person feel as though they're being taken seriously or ignored.
 Don't get bummed out when yelling occasionally occurs though.
-One of many common marriage myths is that couples won't ever argue.
+These are the 8 myths about marriage you can safely ignore.

 Content continues below ad